Annual Report Summary 2023/24

 Dr Gino Miele, Chief Scientific Officer, genedrive plc, said: “The collaboration of our company with the research and clinical team is a shining example of the NHS collaborating with a commercial company, from early product development through to clinical validation in real-world settings, to deliver real improvements in patient outcomes in a cost-effective way.”

-In Blackpool and other parts of Lancashire, there are areas with high levels of social deprivation, with reduced life expectancy and where people experience coexisting conditions including cancer, mental health problems, cardiovascular and respiratory disease.
+In Blackpool and other parts of Lancashire, there are areas with high levels of multi-generational social deprivation, with reduced life expectancy and where people experience coexisting conditions including cancer, mental health problems, cardiovascular and respiratory disease.

 Two NHS Trusts in these areas – Blackpool Teaching Hospitals NHS Foundation Trust (BTH) and Lancashire Teaching Hospitals NHS Foundation Trust (LTHTr) – joined Manchester BRC as partner organisations in December 2022.